 Hence, many investors who use dollar cost averaging prefer to stick to low-cost passively-managed index funds which charge a low percentage-based fee instead.

 There is no such thing as a perfect investment strategy.
-But dollar cost averaging is a conservative strategy for building long-term wealth, especially if you are just starting out on your investment journey.
-Stick to the plan, and reap the rewards.
+However, dollar cost averaging is a conservative strategy that helps to build long-term wealth, especially if you are just starting out on your investment journey.
+Ensure you stick to the plan, so you can reap the rewards.

 Do you want to know more about the various investment strategies you can use to help grow your wealth?
 Speak to one of our financial advisers at Standard Chartered today and let us help you.